 - ✗Skip this trip if fine dining is a priority.
 The restaurant options on the island are limited and even the Club dining is casual.

 - ✗Skip this trip if you want a high-volume golf trip.
-With four courses in a small radius, you will see everything in two days.
+With three courses in a small radius, you will see everything in two days.

 - ✗Skip this trip if you are traveling with a large group that wants nightlife.
 Jekyll Island shuts down early and there is no nightlife to speak of.